 Rabbi Bossov is a fan of the American Kidney Fund's Kidney Kitchen website with more than 200 kidney-friendly recipes to try.
 Some of the Kidney Kitchen recipes Rabbi Bossov suggests for Passover (or year round!) are the seared broccoli, roast chicken with vegetables, fish tacos (using matzo as a substitute during Passover) and the Persian polo with raisins and lentils.

 Pastor Onesti, on the other hand, is hoping for a few traditional dishes.
-“Ham.
+"Ham.
 Always an Easter ham.
-Even better if it is spiraled or candied,” she said happily.
-As a living kidney donor, Pastor Onesti has fewer dietary restrictions than people with kidney disease, but she still tries to eat well for her one healthy kidney.
-She suggests limiting portion sizes if there are foods you must have on your dinner plate but, for her, it’s the little things on her plate that matter most.
-“We were poor growing up, so we knew it was a holiday when we had butter instead of margarine,” she recalled.
-“And there were olives and maraschino cherries, so you knew it was a holiday.”
+Even better if it is spiraled or candied," she said happily.
+As a living kidney donor, Pastor Onesti has fewer food and fluid intake requirements than people with kidney disease, but she still tries to eat well for her one healthy kidney.
+She suggests limiting portion sizes if there are foods you must have on your dinner plate but, for her, it is the little things on her plate that matter most.
+"We were poor growing up, so we knew it was a holiday when we had butter instead of margarine," she recalled.
+"And there were olives and maraschino cherries, so you knew it was a holiday."

 Although Pastor Onesti married into an Italian family that always has a delectable Easter dessert pie, her Irish roots now make her prefer a treat that can be found on Kidney Kitchen.
 "My mother would make rice pudding, but when you have an Easter basket as a kid, rice pudding has no interest.
 That was for the adults mostly," she said laughing.
 Kidney Kitchen has a great rice pudding recipe.

-If you’re looking for kidney-friendly versions of some holiday favorites, or maybe even to start a new family tradition with a dish you’ve never tried before, check out the recipe search on Kidney Kitchen.
+If you are looking for kidney-friendly versions of some holiday favorites, or maybe even to start a new family tradition with a dish you have never tried before, check out the recipe search on Kidney Kitchen.